sst/guide/_chapters/errors-in-api-gateway.md

 $ git push
 ```

+Head over to your Seed dashboard and deploy it.

-Now you are all set to go live with your brand new Serverless app!
+Now you are all set to go live with your brand new full-stack serverless app!

 Let's wrap things up next.